Knowing The Victorian Pool Fencing Standards & Regulations

 Pool Compliance Inspection

-If you’ve adhered to the above and think you’re ready for a pool compliance inspection, you can reach out to your local registered Victorian pool inspector.
-These can be registered building inspectors, registered building surveyors or municipal building surveyors, though it’s important to note additional certification is required to carry out pool and spa related safety inspections.
+If you’ve adhered to the above and think you’re ready for a pool compliance inspection, you can reach out to your local registered Victorian pool inspector.These can be registered building inspectors, registered building surveyors or municipal building surveyors, though it’s important to note additional certification is required to carry out pool and spa related safety inspections.
 We recommend you organise an inspection as soon as possible to avoid stress and, most importantly, any costly fines.

-If you’re found to be non-compliant, the inspector will provide a report on your defects which should then be fixed within 60 days.
+If you’re found to be non-compliant, the inspector will provide a report on your defects which should be fixed within 60 days.
 Then you can re-organise an inspection to repeat the process.

 Get in Touch